DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **Practical Use Cases**: This tool is ideal for verifying domain ownership, checking expiration dates, and ensuring the legitimacy of websites.
 It’s a valuable addition to any developer’s toolkit for cybersecurity and domain management tasks.

     This project was a great opportunity to explore domain-related APIs, improve my skills in GUI development, and create a practical tool that can be used in real-world scenarios.
 I also gained a deeper understanding of input validation and error handling, ensuring the tool is robust and reliable.
+* Day 354: 🔥 Simple Firewall Application in Python 🛡️

+  Today, I worked on a **Simple Firewall Application** using Python, designed to filter incoming and outgoing network traffic based on predefined rules.
+This project focuses on creating a basic yet functional firewall that can be extended for more advanced use cases.
+Below are the key highlights:

+  - **Rule-Based Filtering**: The firewall filters traffic based on predefined rules, which include direction (`incoming` or `outgoing`), protocol (`TCP` or `UDP`), and port number.
+Each rule specifies whether to `allow` or `block` the traffic.

+  - **Dynamic Rule Management**: The system allows for dynamic addition and removal of rules during runtime.
+Rules can also be saved to and loaded from a JSON file, making it easy to persist configurations across sessions.

+  - **Logging**: All firewall actions (e.g., allowed or blocked traffic) are logged to a file (`firewall.log`) for auditing and monitoring purposes.
+This ensures transparency and helps in troubleshooting.

+  - **IP-Based Filtering**: The firewall supports filtering traffic based on IP addresses, allowing for more granular control over network traffic.

+  - **Simulated Traffic**: A traffic simulation function demonstrates how the firewall processes different types of network traffic, including HTTP, HTTPS, SSH, and custom ports like 8080.

+  - **Extensibility**: The project is designed to be easily extended.
+For example, support for additional protocols (e.g., UDP) or integration with real network interfaces can be added in the future.

+  This project was a great opportunity to explore network traffic filtering and rule-based systems.
+It reinforced my understanding of how firewalls operate and how to implement basic security mechanisms in Python.
+The modular design ensures that the system is maintainable and scalable for future enhancements.